prakashSidd18/blind_augmentation/README.md

 We provide a bash script `preprocess.sh` which can be used to create all intermediary data (except composite frames) from original frames.
-The script lists all arguments used to run the codes.
+This script lists all arguments used to run the codes.
 All unlisted argument were kept to default values.

-To use the script:
+To use this script:
-1. Place the original frame in `/path/to/Restormer/demo/<DATASET>` folder.
+1. Place the original frame in `/path/to/Restormer/demo/<SCENE>` folder.
 2. Update all paths in the script to point to the respective methods provided in above table including `/path/to/data/` folder.
 3. Ensure all pre-process methods are installed and running.